 - As a trail mix

-- Swap out the butter for coconut oil for a dairy fee option
+- Swap out the butter for coconut oil for a dairy free and vegan option

 Struggle with lunch ideas? access our free ebook now